nftstorage/nft.storage/packages/website/pages/docs/how-to/get-status.md

 The `Queuing` status indicates that a request to pin the data has been submitted to a cluster node, and the node has added the request to a queue for pinning.
 Depending on how busy the cluster is, an upload may stay in the `Queuing` state for some time before transitioning to `Pinned` or `Failed`.

+Note that you can [retrieve your data using IPFS][howto-retrieve] even while the status is `Queuing`.
+You can verify this by retrieving your data from an HTTP gateway.
+If you've uploaded a directory, try retrieving a sample of the files within the directory.

-A `Pinned` status means that the cluster has successfully pinned the data and will retain a copy until instructed otherwise.
+A `Pinned` status means that the cluster has successfully pinned the data.

 A `Failed` status indicates that an operation failed while attempting to pin the data.
 Note that a `Failed` status may be temporary, as the cluster will continually retry `Failed` pins in the background and will update the status to `Pinned` if a retry attempt is successful.

+In addition to automatic retries by the cluster, a `Failed` pin will change to `Pinned` if the same data is uploaded successfully in a subsequent request.
+As long as the CID is the same for both uploads, the original upload's status will be marked as `Pinned` after a small delay.

 There are several reasons why an upload may end up in the `Failed` state.